 Thank you, all, for reading this BLOG, and I am happy you found value with it.)

-Another reason I’m using this BLOG to book-end this chapter of my life is I’ve reached the goals with my HAM emergency auxillary communications (e.g., USCG AUX, Sheriff’s Office, and Fire Department), and I reached the goals for my Motorola gear collection — I have the best Motorola gear — there’s nothing else for me to buy, en re Motorola gear (i.e., I have possession and custody of the Motorola APX 8000HXE, Motorola XPR 7550e, Motorola XPR 5550e, and Motorola XTS 5000R — I don’t need nor want anymore Motorola transceivers — been there — done that).
+Another reason I’m using this BLOG to book-end this chapter of my life is I’ve reached the goals with my HAM emergency auxillary communications journey, and I reached the goals for my Motorola gear collection — I have the best Motorola gear — there’s nothing else for me to buy, en re Motorola gear (i.e., I have possession and custody of the Motorola APX 8000HXE, several Motorola XPR 7550e, a few Motorola XPR 5550e, and several Motorola XTS 5000R — I don’t need nor want anymore Motorola transceivers — been there — done that).

 Also, I’m legally unable to publish nor discuss my opinions about the Motorola stuff I test, as a result of being part of the Motorola Research and Development Team in Illinois.
 All my thoughts and opinions of their products are classified.
 So, what would I BLOG about? 😉

 I’m happy to read and hear that my BLOGs have been helpful to you — that’s the main reason I created these BLOGs — to get you guys information that can help you pursue and acquire the stuff I think you might like through my own purchases and experiences — I will never tell you to buy something I didn’t buy nor will I tell you to do something I didn’t do.
 I believe in eating my own dog-food!

 I received so many emails, text messages, and Telegram Private Chats that made me happy to know that I had a positive impact on your life.